Forensic Biology and STR DNA

 National Acclaim for DNA-based Investigations on Complex Cases

-We had the privilege of assisting prosecutors and defense attorneys from across the country with complex evidence such as multiple profiles, mixed evidence, limited biology material to old evidence and more.
-Our scientists have worked on hundreds of criminal cases, as well as conducting over 100 post-conviction DNA-based investigations that have earned us national acclaim.
-Our work has also led to the exoneration of over 50 wrongly-convicted defendants including several that had been sentenced to death.
+We have had the privilege of assisting prosecutors and defense attorneys from across the country with cases involving evidence items with complex, mixed biological material and limited biological material that may be aged and degraded.
+Our forensic DNA analysts have worked on hundreds of criminal and civil cases, and conducted over 100 post-conviction DNA-based investigations that have earned us national acclaim.
+Our work has also led to the exoneration of over 50 wrongly convicted individuals, including several that had been sentenced to death.

-Our laboratory adheres to a strict in-house quality assurance/quality control program and our DNA section is accredited by ANAB to the current ISO/IEC 17025 international standard and FBI QAS for biological screening and autosomal and Y-chromosome STR analysis in forensic casework.
-We maintain a trusted relationship with Acadiana Crime Lab that affords us access to search the FBI CODIS database for the genetic profiles we generate.
+Our laboratory adheres to a strict quality assurance/quality control program.
+Our DNA Evidence and Forensic Biology section is accredited by ANAB to the current ISO/IEC 17025 international standard and FBI QAS for biological screening and autosomal and Y-chromosome STR analysis in forensic casework.

 Evidence Examination for Biological Material